Module 1.6: FinOps Culture & Automation

 Question 2

-Section titled “Question 2”A developer opens a PR that adds 3 new EC2 instances to a Terraform module.
-Infracost estimates a $420/month increase (+18%).
-Your policy blocks PRs with >10% increase.
-How should you handle this?
+Section titled “Question 2”A developer on the payments team opens a PR that adds 3 new c6i.2xlarge EC2 instances to a Terraform module.
+Infracost, running in your CI pipeline, estimates a $420/month increase (+18% for that module).
+Your organization’s policy blocks PRs with a >10% cost increase.
+The developer complains that this is blocking an urgent feature launch.
+How should you handle this situation?

 Show Answer